marcus65001/experimental_mobile_robotics/exercise2/README.md

 # CMPUT 412 Exercise 2

-This is the repository for all CMPUT 412 exercises.
-Code for each exercise will be under their respective subfolders.
+This is the folder for CMPUT 412 Exercise 2.
+Code for each part will be under their respective subfolders.

 ## Subfolders